 The final level of addiction treatment is aftercare treatment.
-This can consist of community meetings like AA and NA or be group outings as part of an alumni program.
-This is to help maintain sobriety, self-care, and provide sponsor support to individuals who have successfully maintained sobriety and are working on improving their sense of self.
+This can consist of community meetings like AA and NA or group outings as part of an alumni program.
+This is to help maintain sobriety and self-care, and provide sponsor support to individuals who have successfully maintained sobriety and are working on improving their sense of self.

 What Level of Addiction Treatment is Right For Me?